#1 Home Improvement Retailer

 Transplant Young Plants Into Their New Homes

-Place your transplants in the ground, then give them a generous drink of water — without drowning it.
-Surround them with mulch, marking where the plant is with a stick so you can easily find it among the grass clippings, old leaves, or straw.
+Place your transplants in the ground, then give them a generous drink of water.
+Blanket the surrounding ground with mulch, marking where the plant is with a tag so you can easily find it among the grass clippings, old leaves, or straw.
 If your yard is regularly visited by rabbits, squirrels, deer, or chipmunks, consider putting up chicken wire or other protective measures so your plants and veggies are less likely to get eaten before they thrive.

 Protect Your Garden With Mulch

-Finish your garden bed with compost and mulch.
+Finish your planting by following it with mulch and compost.
 Mulch controls weeds and keeps the soil moist.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger and stronger plants that bear more flowers and fruit.
-Compost and mulch can be DIY creations, but you can also purchase them in-store.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.
+It may help foster stronger plants that bear more flowers and fruit.
+Mulch and compost can be purchased in-store or created at home.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.

 Greet the Spring

-Early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding an outdoor rug, artificial grass, or a pellet grill to your balcony or patio.
 Shop for the soil, seeds, and fertilizer you need in the aisles of your W Sacramento Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores